How can we help you today?

 • How it works: Set up donation buttons using PayPal, Stripe, or platforms like Ko-fi.
 These options make it easy to receive contributions from loyal fans, especially if your online traffic includes returning readers or highly engaged unique visitors.

-• Where to feature it: Add the button to your homepage, blog posts, or email footers.
+• Where to start: Add the button to your homepage, blog posts, or email footers.
 You can also include donation links on social media or use a QR code for quick mobile access.

 • Example: A writer shares long-form explainers for free and adds a “tip jar” with a note asking readers to pitch in if they found it helpful.